email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 ]

-premiered in Generation 14plus in 2024; and Nepali costume designer Janaki Kadayat, contributing to festival-selected projects from San Sebastián to Venice and Busan, including Pooja, Sir [+lee también:
+premiered in the Generation 14plus line-up in 2024, and Nepali costume designer Janaki Kadayat, who’s worked on projects selected in festivals ranging from San Sebastián to Venice and Busan, including Pooja, Sir [+lee también:

 crítica